 This sets out what the council is doing to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity and foster good relations between people.
 As well as giving specific consideration to the 9 protected characteristics set out in the Equality Act 2010, it also includes consideration of wider equality issues such as income and caring responsibilities.
-The Equality Scheme has an associated action plan which includes 11 equality objectives setting out what the council aims to achieve. - Equality Champions
+The Equality Scheme explains how we set our equality objectives and where they are published.

+Equality Champions

 Within the council the Assistant Chief Executive is the lead Equalities Champion, working in conjunction with the Deputy Leader - who takes the lead equalities role for Elected Members - to promote and highlight equality issues.
-Last year, Heads of Service Equality Champions were established to act as Leaders within the council, on equality strands and also on other issues relevant to Sunderland:
+We have also established, Heads of Service Equality Champions to act as Leaders within the council, on equality strands and also on other issues relevant to Sunderland: